xh3210578/bee-docs/docs/getting-started/install.md

 If your system is not supported, please see the [manual installation](/docs/installation/manual) section for information on how to install Bee.

 :::info
-If you would like to run a hive of many Bees, checkout the [node hive operators](/docs/advanced/node-hive-operators) for section for information on how to operate and monitor many Bees at once.
+If you would like to run a hive of many Bees, checkout the [node hive operators](/docs/getting-started/hive) section for information on how to operate and monitor many Bees at once.
 :::

-To install Bee you will go through the following process.
+To install Bee you will need to go through the following process.

  1. Set up the external signer for Bee, [Bee Clef](/docs/tooling/bee-clef).
 (Recommended)
  2. Install Bee and set it up to run as a service.